We’ll help you use your insurance benefits

 dental assistant discussing implant procedure

-Cracked Teeth Treatment Options
+Cracked Teeth Treatment Options in Charlotte, NC

 Dental fillings reinforce your teeth, making them strong enough to withstand normal biting pressure after decay or trauma has weakened the tooth.
 If tooth decay or a cavity is present, we clear it out thoroughly before placing filling material into the empty space and resealing the crown.
 This fortifies the tooth and preserves your oral health.
 Fillings come in a variety of materials.
 We recommend composite fillings in Charlotte, NC to restore your dental aesthetics, because they are tooth-colored and do not show through the enamel.